hyprwm/hyprland-wiki/pages/Configuring/Basic-Config.md

 ## More

 There are more config options described in other pages, which are layout- or circumstance-specific.
-See the sidebar navpanel for more pages.
+See the sidebar for more pages.